la-haute-societe/craft-tarteaucitron/README.md

 # Craft 3 - tarteaucitron.js

-Handle GPRD in your Craft CMS projet the easy way with tarteaucitron.js.
+Handle GDPR in your Craft CMS projet the easy way with tarteaucitron.js.

 This plugin currently support the following services :
  - Facebook Pixel